opengeospatial/EmissionML/README.md

 For technical discussions, issue tracking, and schema definitions, please refer to the [GitHub Issues.](https://github.com/opengeospatial/EmissionML).

+The Part 1 of the EmissionML is in the [branch of 25-019](https://github.com/opengeospatial/EmissionML/tree/25-019).

 We hold bi-weekly online meetings to advance the development of the standard and meet in person three times a year at the [OGC Technical Committee meetings](https://www.ogc.org/events/).
 If you’re interested in participating, please feel free to contact the SWG Chair, [Dr. Steve Liang](https://profiles.ucalgary.ca/hung-ling-steve-liang).

 The contributor understands that any accepted contributions may be incorporated into OGC EmissionML standards documents and that all associated copyright and intellectual property rights shall be assigned to the Open Geospatial Consortium (OGC).